pyratemp

 • #!... single-line-comment until end-of-line, incl. newline

-Comments can contain anything, but comments may not appear inside expressions, substitutions or block-tags.
+Comments can contain anything, but comments may not appear inside substitutions or block-tags.

-The control-structures, macros etc. have a special syntax, which consists of a start-tag (which is named according to the block), optional additional tags, and an end-tag (all on their own line):
+The control-structures, macros etc. have a special syntax, which consists of a start-tag (which is named according to the block), optional additional tags, and an end-tag:

 ..